strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 ::: tab Settings

-Settings permissions can be configured for all settings accessible from *General > Settings* from the main navigation of the admin panel: Media Library and Webhooks (*Global settings* category) and Users & Roles (*Administration panel* category, to configure the settings of the RBAC feature).
+Settings permissions can be configured for all settings accessible from *General > Settings* from the main navigation of the admin panel: Media Library and Webhooks (*Global settings* section) and Users & Roles (*Administration panel* section, to configure the settings of the RBAC feature).
 Settings permissions also allow to configure access to the Plugins and Marketplace sections of the admin panel.
 Each setting has its own specific set of permissions.

 | Setting name            | Permissions |
 | ----------------------- | ----------- |